opensearch-project/documentation-website/_observing-your-data/ad/settings.md

 # Anomaly Detection settings

 The Anomaly Detection plugin adds several settings to the standard OpenSearch cluster settings.
 The settings are dynamic, so you can change the default behavior of the plugin without restarting your cluster.
+To learn more about static and dynamic settings, see [Configuring OpenSearch]({{site.url}}{{site.baseurl}}/install-and-configure/configuring-opensearch/index/).

 You can mark settings as `persistent` or `transient`.

 For example, to update the retention period of the result index: